 The recent BWP Media v.
-Hollywood Fan Sites LLC et. al. ruling is receiving a good bit of attention.
+Hollywood Fan Sites LLC et al. ruling is receiving a good bit of attention.
 The primary focus has been on the issue of when a DMCA Agent registration with the United States Copyright Office becomes effective.
 However, the court raised a secondary issue regarding multiple company DMCA agent registration that is troubling.

 The DMCA grants online service providers [websites and apps] immunity from monetary copyright infringement claims based on content uploaded by users.
-For example, YouTube cannot be sued by Taylor Swift if a YouTube member uploads a video containing a Taylor Swift song.
+For example, Taylor Swift cannot file a lawsuit against YouTube if a user uploads a video containing a Taylor Swift song to the site.
 The protection is known as the DMCA safe harbor.

 As with much in life, there is a catch.
 Online service providers must take specific compliance steps to obtain safe harbor protection.
 Designating a DMCA Agent and registering the identity of the person with the United States Copyright Office is one such step.

 The language of the DMCA requires: